praveentharindu/veriff-check-list/README.md

 ## Available Scripts

-First you need to install dependencies using npm
+First you need to install dependencies using yarn

 ### `yarn`